Sarahhhazem/hello-world/README.md

 # hello-world
 Hi there!
 Sarah here!
-I like all things data!
+I love all things data!